maylad31/dspy-phi3/README.md

 # dspy-phi3
+Haven't updated it for some time.
+DSPy might have changd a lot since then.

 I recently tested DSPy with phi3, aiming to use COPRO to refine the prompt instructions and achieve the best score.
 I intentionally did not use assertions.